larmarange/broom.helpers/cran-comments.md

 0 errors | 0 warnings | 0 note

+Previous note on CRAN: *'LazyData' is specified without a 'data' directory* `LazyData: true` has been removed from `DESCRIPTION`

 ## revdepcheck results

 We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.